Samar2411/data_exploration_store/README.md

    E- Locating top 5 selling states.

    F- Is there a correlation between gender and age categories on the progression of sales?

-   G- Marketing Channels that are contributing mostly to creating more sales
+   G- Marketing channels contribute mostly to creating more sales.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Insights and conclusion: